 Kith, New York

 The brainchild of New York footwear don Ronnie Fieg, Kith is much more than just your run-of-the-mill shoe store.
-Not only is it a shop, stocking some of the most coveted items in the sneaker world, but it’s also a standalone label, specialising in logo-laden urban gear and limited-run collaborations, often with pretty surprising brands.
+Not only is it a shop, stocking some of the most coveted items in the sneaker world, but it’s also a standalone label, specializing in logo-laden urban gear and limited-run collaborations, often with pretty surprising brands.

 There are several branches around the US, but the SoHo outpost is the flagship, boasting several floors of the most hyped sneakers and biggest streetwear brands to be found.